-Introduction
+What is VIVE?

 VIVE is a voluntary Continuous Improvement Sustainability Programme for ingredient supply chains that enables sustainability performance to be measured and improvement objectives to be set and tracked.

-VIVE has been developed based on a broad experience of programmes operating within global industries reliant on agricultural products and takes into account the internationally recognised sustainability and human rights principles established by the various agencies of the United Nations
+VIVE has been developed based on a broad experience of programmes operating within global industries reliant on agricultural products and takes into account the internationally recognised sustainability and human rights principles established by the various agencies of the United Nations.
+The VIVE programme is designed to be able to operate along the whole supply chain from producer to industrial end-user and comprehensively covers the key environmental, social and governance aspects of sustainability.
+The content and best practice is further informed by our stakeholder including buyers (end users), traders and participants themselves.

-Driving continuous improvement in sustainability performance is fundamental to the VIVE programme.
-To create initial impetus, VIVE's data capture includes an assessment of current performance and also projections for performance over the next two years.
-This facilitates the production of action plans required to deliver projected improvements and, in subsequent years, enables analysis of actual delivery versus aspirations.

-The VIVE programme is designed to be able to operate along the whole supply chain from producer to industrial end-user and comprehensively covers the key sustainability areas: Environmental, Social, Economic.

 VIVE is able to act as an 'umbrella' programme, benchmarked against other sustainability initiatives.
 This provides the potential for one VIVE assessment to meet the requirements of several programmes at once, thus reducing 'audit fatigue'.

-VIVE recognises that participants will be at different stages in their sustainability improvement journey when they join the programme and similarly they, or their customers, will have different immediate sustainability priorities.
-The VIVE Programme is therefore designed to enable participants join the at different entry level in function of the stage of advancement of their sustainability journey, while expanding their sustainability agenda over time remaining in the VIVE programme.
+VIVE recognises that participants will be at different stages in their sustainability improvement journey when they join the programme and similarly, they, or their customers, will have different immediate sustainability priorities.
+The VIVE programme enables constructive dialogue between supply chain partners by improvement transparency through verifying implementation of best practice as well as identifying areas for improvement.